adriangonzales/adgodev/_posts/2015-10-08-better-wordpress-cron-jobs-crontab-wpcli.md

 ---
 layout: post
-title:  "Better Wordpress Cron Jobs with crontab and WP CLI"
+title: Better Wordpress Cron Jobs with crontab and WP CLI
-date:   2015-10-08
+date: 2015-10-08T00:00:00.000Z
-tags: wordpress, cron, wpcli
+tags: "wordpress, cron, wpcli"
 published: true
 ---

 WP Cron jobs can be powerful tools, allowing you to schedule tasks that need to happen automatically.
 Unfortunately, by default, this only runs on a page visit.